diegomezg/devops-trainee-program/12.5 - Ansible basics/activities/Working-setup.md

 ```sh
 vagrant up
 ```
-This run will take some time to complete.
-Vagrant will download the base images and build a new kernel with your custom plugins.
+This run will take some time to complete; Vagrant will download the base images and build a new kernel with your custom plugins.
 Be patient.

 Once that everything is in place, lets check the status:
 ```sh